 Specific objective 3.2 Capacities for the sustainable use of cultural heritage and resources will be targeted, encouraging transnational project ideas to exclusively improve:

-Interreg CENTRAL EUROPE will offer around 60 million EUR ERDF for new transnational cooperationideas as of 21 September 2017.
-The programme also seeks project ideas in environment and culture priority that will help to preserve natural and cultural heritage and improve environmental management in urban areas.
+We offer around 60 million EUR ERDF for new transnational cooperation ideas in the third call for proposals which is open until 25 January 2018.
+We are also looking for project ideas in environment and culture priority that will help to preserve natural and cultural heritage and improve environmental management in urban areas.

 Projects so far